 Glaucoma is a group of eye diseases causing optic nerve damage.
-The optic nerve carries images from the retina, which is the specialized light sensing tissue, to the brain so we can see.
-In glaucoma, eye pressure plays a role in damaging the delicate nerve fibers of the optic nerve.
+The optic nerve carries images from the retina, which is the specialized light sensing tissue of the eye, to the brain so we can see.
+In glaucoma, eye pressure (IOP) plays a role in damaging the delicate nerve fibers of the optic nerve.
 The higher the IOP, the more likely you are to develop disease and the faster the disease progresses so all treatments for glaucoma are designed to lower the eye pressure.
 As the optic nerve is damaged, the appearance of the nerve at the back of the eye changes and looks more thinned out.
 When a significant number of nerve fibers are damaged, blind spots develop in the field of vision.
 These blind spots can slowly enlarge and impair your overall visual function, even leading to blindness in some cases.
 Glaucoma is a leading cause of blindness in the world, especially in older people.
 Although glaucoma is usually treatable, it often does not cause symptoms early on and most people don’t notice these blind areas until much of the optic nerve damage has already occurred.
-Once vision loss has developed, it is permanent so early detection and treatment by your ophthalmologist are the keys to preventing optic nerve damage and vision loss from glaucoma.
+Once vision loss has developed, it is permanent so early detection and treatment by your optometrist or ophthalmologist are the keys to preventing optic nerve damage and vision loss from glaucoma.

 What Causes Glaucoma?

 The exact causes of optic nerve damage from glaucoma is not fully understood, but involves mechanical compression and/or decreased blood flow of the optic nerve.
 Although high eye pressure sometimes leads to glaucoma, many people can also develop glaucoma with “normal” eye pressure while many people with higher than average IOP never develop disease.
 Genetics is thought to play a role as well since glaucoma can run strongly through some families.